Compare Revolving Credit Mortgages

 One of the benefits of this type of mortgage is the interest rate is typically lower than the interest rate on credit cards or personal loans.

-Generally, a floating interest rate (or a variable interest rate) applies to a revolving credit mortgage, meaning if interest rates go up, your total mortgage interest payments will also increase.
+Generally, a floating interest rate (or a variable interest rate) applies to a revolving credit mortgage.
+Meaning if interest rates go up, your total mortgage interest payments will also increase.
 Conversely, if rates go down, so do your mortgage repayments.

 If you’re considering this type of loan, use an online revolving credit mortgage calculator to compare different interest rates and repayment strategies.